Asian stocks follow Wall St lower amid inflation pressure

-BEIJING (AP) — Asian stock markets followed Wall Street lower on Friday after higher-than-expected U.S. inflation dashed hopes the Federal Reserve might ease off more interest rate hikes.
+BEIJING (AP) — Asian stock markets followed Wall Street lower on Friday after higher-than-expected U.S. inflation dashed hopes the Federal Reserve might ease away from more interest rate hikes.

 Shanghai, Tokyo, Hong Kong and Sydney declined.
 Oil edged higher.

-Wall Street’s benchmark S&P 500 index lost 1.1% on Thursday, adding to declines since this week’s release of government data showing inflation stayed near a four-decade high in August despite four interest rate hikes this year to slow the economy.
+Wall Street’s benchmark S&P 500 index lost 1.1% on Thursday, adding to declines since this week’s release of government data showing August inflation stayed near a four-decade high despite four interest rate hikes this year to slow the economy.

 On Thursday, U.S. government data showed unemployment claims last week declined while August consumer sales rose.
 That gives ammunition to Federal Reserve officials who say the economy can tolerate more rate hikes.